 Hannah McGowan once believed that vaccination was to blame for her chronic health issues, and refused to vaccinate her two young sons.
-Then she started to listen to the health professionals who know best.
+Then, slowly, she started to change her mind.

 In 1999 I was 19 and utterly convinced that vaccines had given me Crohn’s disease.
 Crohn’s is a living nightmare, the kind of hell you wouldn’t wish on your worst enemy.
 Already hostile and distrustful of the medical profession after many unpleasant experiences, I stumbled across a small study that connected Crohn’s to exposure to the MMR vaccine.